From a shy girl singing at Sanremo to a proud woman taking over the Golden Globes. That’s Laura Pausini.

-Shortly after her win at Sanremo, Laura published her first album, “Laura Pausini:” it was released in Australia, Europe and Japan and sold over 2,000,000 copies.
-It topped the music charts, not only in Italy, but in several countries worldwide.
-She recorded a special rendition of La Solitudine for the English speaking market, with lyrics written by Tim Rice.
+Shortly after her win at Sanremo, the singer published her first album.
+The title was “Laura Pausini.”
+It was also released in Australia, Japan, and all over Europe.
+The album sold over 2,000,000 copies and it topped the music charts worldwide.
+Pausini even recorded a special version of La Solitudine for the English market, with lyrics written by Tim Rice.

 “Laura,” her second CD, which was released in 1994, was a music sensation.
 It included “Strani Amori,” which brought her third place at Sanremo in the “Big” category.
-The album was released in several countries and topped the charts in Italy.
-Over 4,000,000 copies were sold.
+Both worldwide and nationally, the album sold over 4,000,000 copies.

-A collection of Laura’s first two CDs was released internationally and became a cult album in North and South America, and Spain.
-Over 1,000,000 copies sold in Spain alone.
+Laura Pausini released a collection of two CDs.
+Also internationally, reaching places such as North, South America, and Spain.
+Spain especially loved her.
 Her release of “Amores Estraños” took first place in the prestigious Billboard ranking of Hot Latin Tracks.
 Billboard hailed Laura as only second to Mariah Carey as the female singing sensation of 1994.
-This may have had an influence on Laura’s winning of “Lo Nuestro” prize in May 1995, in Miami, Florida.
-She was named the best emerging Romance language singer to hit the US music charts.

-The Italian Ambassador to Spain presented Laura with a platinum globe at the Italian Cultural Institute in Madrid in October 1995.
+The Italian Ambassador to Spain presented Laura with a platinum globe in October 1995.
 The honor recognized her as the first non-Spanish singer to have sold over 1,000,000 copies in the country.
 Earlier that year, Laura had won the World Music Award.
 In honor of her status as an International artist, her album, “Le Cose Che Vivi” was released in Italian, Portuguese and Spanish.
-Over 500,000 copies were sold.

 By Mary M. Alward